rmetzler/articles/package_managers.md

 ### Cons

 - There are no mirrors.
 If RubyGems.org is down you can not fetch GEMs anymore.
 - The GEMs are not signed!
-That's a security problem!
+That can lead to security issues!
 - Defining a license for a GEM is not mandatory.
-- The mechanism for defining GEM dependencies (.gemspec) is different from defining dependencies for non GEM projects (Gemfile).

-Bundler is one of my favourite package managers.
 You will not find much negative writing about it in the internet, besides the points which are listed here.

 ## NPM (Node.JS)

 [NPM](http://npmjs.org) is the package manager for [Node.JS](http://nodejs.org/).
 Libraries are stored as tgz files on the central Node.JS repository, which is [npmjs.org](http://npmjs.org).
-An npm package is a zipped directory with source code + a package.json file, which contains all the meta information about the package, such as name, version, description, dependencies and so on.
+An npm package is a zipped directory with source code and a package.json file, which contains all the meta information about the package, such as name, version, description, dependencies and so on.
 A package can be published like this:

 ```
 npm publish <tarball>